bearstech/timeseries-docker/README.md

 #### Using influxdb-cli

 You have to create a database from the influxdb website (port 8083).
+Set the database name with a ENV, in this example, the "db" name is used, choose your own.

     docker build -t influxdb-cli influxdb-cli
     docker run -ti --link=influxdb:db -e DB=db influxdb-cli